mozilla/Bugzilla-ETL/docs/2018 Q1 Overview and Plan.md

 ### MoDevMetrics [[code](https://github.com/klahnakoski/MoDevMetrics)]

 MoDevMetrics is a collection of javascript libraries and helper methods to write dashboards using the ES clusters directly.
 With this collection, dashboards are usually one page of HTML, queries, and javascript.
-Queries are in a special format called [JSON Query Expressions](https://github.com/klahnakoski/ActiveData/blob/dev/docs/jx.md), which are best described as SQL parse trees in JSON.
+Queries are in a special format called [JSON Query Expressions](https://github.com/klahnakoski/ActiveData/blob/dev/docs/jx.md), which are succinctly described as "SQL parse trees in JSON".

 The MoDevMetrics has a few main parts